 There are tax breaks you can get when you buy the home, deductions you can take while you own it and other tax advantages when you finally sell it.
 Note that in most cases, you need to itemize deductions to take advantage of most home ownership tax breaks.

-Here are some of the major home ownership tax deductions you can take:
+Here are some of the major home ownership tax deductions you can still take for 2017:

 Mortgage interest deductions

 The granddaddy of all homeowner tax benefits is the mortgage interest deduction.
 For most homeowners, this will be the biggest tax benefit they realize from home ownership.

 You can take a deduction for every cent of mortgage interest you pay each year, up to certain limits.
 This can be a substantial amount, particularly during the early years of a mortgage when interest charges make up the vast majority of your monthly mortgage payments.

 The mortgage interest deduction is often what makes it worthwhile for homeowners to itemize deductions in the first place.
 The 2017 standard federal tax deduction is $6,350 for individual filers, $12,700 for couples and $9,350 for the head of a household.
 Many homeowners easily pay that much in mortgage interest annually, so it's to their advantage to itemize.

 Once you're itemizing tax deductions for mortgage interest, you can also take a lot of other deductions that wouldn't be available to you with just the standard deduction – like state and local taxes, charitable donations, job-hunting costs, moving expenses, union and professional dues and the like.

 Current law (2017) sets the mortgage interest deduction limit at $1,000,000 in home acquisition debt for couples filing jointly and $500,000 for individual filers.
 That is, you can deduct the interest paid on that much debt.
 That debt can also be divided among two homes, such as a $750,000 primary residence and a $250,000 vacation home.

 Home equity loans and home improvement tax deductions